KILTprotocol/docs/docs/develop/03_workshop/08_done.md

 You have also learned how to:
 - create accounts
 - create light and full DIDs
-- create claims and requests
+- create claims and attestation requests
-- process requests and issue credentials
+- process requests and attest credentials
-- sign your credentials to present them
+- generate and sign credential presentations
-- receive and verify credentials
+- receive and verify presentations

 ## Resources